 Internode does not provide personal details or information relating to its customers to copyright holders, unless these rights holders obtain a court order which requires us to do so.

 If you are using a wireless internet connection that is not secured, it is possible that your connection could have been accessed without your knowledge.
 You should ensure that your wireless router is secured using both encryption and password protection:

 Internode is committed to expanding the range of legitimate content it offers its customers.
-Internode provides a range of unmetered services such as ABC iView, broadband streaming radio, and Fetch TV, which you can access without incurring any usage on your monthly allowance.
+Internode provides a range of unmetered services such as ABC iView, broadband streaming radio, and Netflix, which you can access without incurring any usage on your monthly allowance.